JoeKnittel/MATLAB/README.md

 ### Contained in this repository:

-- code written in MATLAB
+- Code written in MATLAB
-- participants' output data from the experiment
+- Participants' output data from the experiment
-- document presenting findings of the experiment
+- Document presenting findings of the experiment